skupperproject/skupper-example-console/README.md

 network for your application.
 In Kubernetes, a site is associated with a namespace.

+In West, use `skupper init` with the `--enable-console` and `--enable-flow-collector` options.
+These options make the console available from West.

+In East, use `skupper init` again, this time without the extra options.

-For each namespace, use `skupper init` to create a site.
-This deploys the Skupper router and controller.
-Then use `skupper status` to see the outcome.
+After each `skupper init` operation, run `skupper status` to see the outcome.

 **Note:** If you are using Minikube, you need to [start minikube tunnel][minikube-tunnel] before you run `skupper init`.